 How do I test my servers TTFB?

-Easy.
-Just run your URL through GTmetrix.
-Make sure you change the settings to be your nearest city (London for us UK folk) and the connection is unthrottled.
+In GTMetrix, make sure you change the settings to be your nearest city (London for us UK folk) and the connection is unthrottled.
 Also make sure you are testing the correct URL, with the correct format, with or without www and it should probably be https:// at the start.

 It’s shown in various tabs in the GTmetrix interface, but the first place you can see it is on the main screen, as shown by the red arrow below.
 Run the test a few times, the results will vary slightly over time.
 But they should average out at around the same figure.
 If it’s really bad, then guess what – you have a slow web host most likely and perhaps you should consider changing providers.